ceph/ceph-deploy/docs/source/mon.rst

 of the provided host.

 .. warning:: If the monitor host has multiple addresses you should specify
              the address directly to ensure the right IP is used.
+Please note, only one node can be added at a time.

 .. versionadded:: 1.4.0